s5k6/shelltalk/Why_the_Shell.md

         `"`, `$`, `‘`, or `\`.

-This simplifies writing a parser to a pretty straight forward state machine, and also allows to **switch quoting style** on the fly, as
+This simplifies writing a parser to a pretty straight forward state machine, and also allows to **switch the quoting style** on the fly, as needed:
-needed:

   * Unusual, but proves the point: The first `'` switches strong quoting on (protecting the space), the second one switches it off.